ozoid/dart_tcpsocket/README.md

 # dart_tcpsocket
 Dart Persistent TCP Socket Client Example
+All examples I found previously, disconnected after sending.
+This example has a persistent connection and listener that allows the TCP channel to stay open so you can send and receive multiple strings of data.

-androidSock - main tcp socket control
+androidSock.dart - main tcp socket control

-messageHandler - a solution to sync tx/rx and pass incoming data to a commandHandler
+messageHandler.dart - a solution to sync tx/rx and pass incoming data to a commandHandler

 In main: